mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 there is no error to signal.

 ROQ\_GENERAL\_ERROR (0x01):
-: An error that does not match a more specific error code occured.
+: An error that does not match a more specific error code occurred.

 ROQ\_INTERNAL\_ERROR (0x02):
-: An internal error has occured in the RoQ stack.
+: An internal error has occurred in the RoQ stack.

 ROQ\_PACKET\_ERROR (0x03):
 : Invalid payload format, e.g., length does not match packet, invalid flow id